doggybootsy/doggybootsy/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning Css(Scss) and trying Javascropt
+- 🌱 I’m currently learning Css(Scss) and trying Javascript
 - 👯 I’m looking to collaborate on theme(Prolly not for a long time tho)
 - 😄 Pronouns: He/Him